gagarine/docker-php/readme.md

 You can change the configuration of nginx or phpfpm in Dockerfiles folder to meet you need.

-This project use http://docker-sync.io/ to sync your code with docker.
-This is a workaround to get (very) good performance until Docker for MAC shared volume is fixed.

-To install docker-sync:

-    $ gem install docker-sync

 ## Start a new project

 Copy every file of this repository in the root of your project.

 By default nginx is configured to serve ./app/web.
 So, add your code in ./app/web, then:

-In a terminal start the synchronisation and let it run:

-    $ docker-sync start

-In another terminal launch your containers:
+In a terminal launch your containers:

     $ docker-compose up

 All logs are redirected to the console, so you can quickly check nginx, php or mysql message.

 Then load [http://localhost:8080](http://localhost:8080) on your browser, you should see your PHP app.

 ## PHP version